Rome’s Ultimate History Travel Guide

 Concerned by the new affirmation of Rome, the Latin League together with other populations of Lazio and Campania, rose against the capital but were defeated between 340 and 338 BC.

-In the meantime, the Roman state continued expanding its territories to the south, reaching Carthage, an active trading city located at the center of the Mediterranean routes between the east and the west.
+In the meantime, the Roman state continued expanding, reaching Carthage, a trading city located at the center of the Mediterranean routes between the east and the west.

-In fact, in the century before Diocletian, Rome had witnessed numerous internal struggles and usurpations that had disturbed the life of the Empire.
-As a result, the new political system implemented by the new emperor involved a so-called tetrarchy.
+In the century before Diocletian, Rome had witnessed internal struggles and usurpations that had disturbed the life of the Empire.
+As a result, the new political system involved a so-called tetrarchy.

-Diocletian named a second Augustus and shared the political power between the east and west of the empire.
+Diocletian named a second Augustus and shared the political power between the east and west.
 Not only that, but each Augustus had to name a Caesar as a direct successor.
-This transformed succession to the throneinto an automatic act free of controversy.
+This transformed succession into an automatic act free of controversy.

-Despite the great system, the tetrarchy didn’t last long and Diocletian abdicated in 305.
-Following the throne was Constantine, who ruled the empire between 306 and 337.
+Despite the great system, the tetrarchy didn’t last and Diocletian abdicated in 305.
+Following was Constantine, who ruled the empire between 306 and 337.
 Under his rule, Christianity was implemented throughout the Roman territory, becoming one of the greatest religions in history.
-By the end of the fourth century, in fact, Christianity became the official religion of the Roman Empire and pagan worship was banned.
+By the end of the fourth century, Christianity became the official religion of the Roman Empire and pagan worship was banned.

 As a result, the administration and the reverence of the civil and barbaric world converged upon it.
 During the Ostrogoth domination in Italy, Rome was honored and evolved, shaping a unique culture.

 Rome, therefore, became from a mighty Empire a regional state and a center of Christianity.
-The early days of the new state were not exactly serene.
 The patronage imposed on Rome by the French kings and the pope struck susceptibility, while political and administrative interests became disputed between clergy and nobility.

-The centuries to come were characterized by political and religious anarchy that concluded, in 1143, with the rise for the first time of a new political will of the middle-class people, comprised of merchants, craftsmen, and smallholders.
+The centuries to come were characterized by political and religious anarchy that concluded, in 1143, with the rise of a new political will of the middle-class people, comprised of merchants, craftsmen, and smallholders.

-The fight for political power between the clergy and the people culminated with the war between Frederick II and the papacy.
+The fight for political power culminated with the war between Frederick II and the papacy.
 Frederick II initially honored the papacy, although Pope Gregory IX showed a hostile attitude.
 Nevertheless, in the last phase of the war the commune became a fearsome power, and fearing that people could have decided the outcome between the papacy and Swabians, the clergy allied with Charles of Anjou.

-The Pope linked his name to the first jubilee, an event that exalted the prestige, multiplied the richness of the city, and instituted the university in 1300.
-Nevertheless, the name of the Pope was also tied to numerous less fortunate events that led to a dramatic collapse of Boniface VIII, and the movement of the papal residence from Rome to Avignon.
+The Pope linked his name to the first jubilee, an event that exalted prestige, multiplied the richness of the city, and instituted the university in 1300.
+The name of the Pope was also tied to numerous less fortunate events that led to a dramatic collapse of Boniface VIII, and the movement of the papal residence from Rome to Avignon.

-New voices invoking regeneration started to arise, but Rome was not yet prepared to listen to them.
+New voices invoking regeneration started to arise, but Rome was prepared to listen.
 The beginning of the fifteenth century found Rome in a true political crisis.
 The city, from a political point of view, lost its autonomy.
-Nevertheless, thanks to the innumerable treasures emanating from the patronage of the popes, Rome met an unparalleled primacy in the cultural field and became the true artistic capital of Italy, as well as one of the most beautiful cities in the world.
+Nevertheless, thanks to the treasures emanating from the patronage of the popes, Rome met an unparalleled primacy in the cultural field and became the true artistic capital of Italy, as well as one of the most beautiful cities in the world.

-In fact, the grandeur of the public life, fueled by the wealth of the noble families, was illuminated by the presence of painters, sculptors, and architects who renewed the classical glory of the capital.
-This represented a new era for the economic and artistic regeneration of the city, and by the end of the sixteenth century the population increased, the tax burden dropped, and the public administration became more careful and responsible.
+In fact, the grandeur of the public life, fueled by the wealth of nobles, was illuminated by the presence of painters, sculptors, and architects who renewed the classical glory of the capital.
+This represented a new era for economic and artistic regeneration of the city, and by the end of the sixteenth century the population increased, the tax burden dropped, and the public administration became more careful and responsible.

 During the Second World War, the city suffered serious bombings, and after the proclamation of the armistice between Italy and the Anglo-Americans, the capital was abandoned by the king and the American troops liberated the city from the German occupation.